 When I was a kid, we stuck cloves into oranges, making these deliciously smelling oranges at Christmas time.
 This tradition of making clove oranges Christmas decor is called Pomanders.
 "Medieval herbalists used pomanders—mixtures of fragrant, dried herbs in cloth bags or perforated boxes—to ward off illness or bring strength and good fortune" - The Almanac.
 We can all use a little of that this year!

-I’ve always loved the smell of orange and clove.
+I've always loved the smell of clove and orange.
 It reminds me of Christmas every time.
 My mom always makes a stovetop Christmas scent that combines these scents with cinnamon and it fills the room.
 I always enjoyed making these oranges when I was a kid, so I picked up some whole cloves and oranges for the kids to try out this year.

 How to Make Pomanders

 These are very easy to make but there's a few helpful tips to make this easier for the kiddos!
 Make sure to get ripe oranges that are soft enough to poke the whole cloves into.
 I used toothpicks to draw out a design or lines for the kids to use as a guide.
 They could also just add cloves anywhere they like.
 The toothpick does loosen the orange skin and make it a bit easier to poke the cloves in.

 These orange and clove pomanders make for awesome Christmas decor & brings that scent to the table.
 This was a fun little activity for the kiddos and brings back childhood memories for me.
 Hope you give this a try and bring more joy into your days!